NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_melee_combat.md

 ## Attack Ability

-A Melee Combat starts with the **Attack Ability**.
+A Melee Attack starts with the **Attack Ability**.
 This Ability defines important elements for a **Melee Attack**.

 <img src="cbt_melee_ability.png" alt="Melee Ability" border-effect="line" thumbnail="true"/>

-First, the **Animation Provider** determines which animation should be played during the Attack.
-The default animation provider uses a single Animation Montage and a Section Name, but you could create other Animation Providers that will pick certain animations using any **criteria**, such as the type of Weapon currently in use.
+First, the **Animation Provider** determines which animation should be played during the attack.
+The default animation provider uses a single animation montage and section name, but you could create other Animation Providers that will pick certain animations using any **criteria**, such as the type of weapon currently in use.

-The next section, **Motion Warping**, allows you to define a way to collect targets, via the **Targeting Preset** to warp the animation. **Motion Warping** is a technique where the animation's **Root Motion** is scaled enough to travel a specific distance and/or to rotate to a certain target.
+The next section, **Motion Warping**, allows you to define a way to collect targets, via the **Targeting Preset** to warp the animation. **Motion Warping** is a technique where the animation's **Root Motion** is scaled enough to travel a specific distance or rotate to a certain target.
 You can also apply a **Warp Offset** that will reduce the distance to travel between the attacker and the target.

 ## Melee Scan

 Once the selected Animation starts, it will listen for certain **Gameplay Events**.
-The ones relevant to Melee Attacks
+The ones relevant to Melee Attacks are:
-are:

 | Gameplay Event                 | Description                                                                                                                 |
 |--------------------------------|-----------------------------------------------------------------------------------------------------------------------------|
 | `Combat.Event.MeleeScan.Start` | Starts the Melee Scan Task.
 The Melee Scan instance must be present in the **Payload**, as one of its **Optional Objects**. |
 | `Combat.Event.MeleeScan.Stop`  | Stops the Melee Scan Task.                                                                                                  |

-These Gameplay Events can be triggered by any object in the system, the only requirement is having a valid **Melee Scan Transfer Object** in the payload.
+These Gameplay Events can be triggered by any object in the system, the only requirement is having a valid **Melee Scan Instance** in the payload.

-The most common way to trigger these events is via the **Melee Scan Notify State**, which can be added to the **Animation Montage** played by the Attack Ability.
+The most common way to trigger these events is through the **Melee Scan Notify State**, which can be added to the **Animation Montage** played by the Attack Ability.

 ### Melee Scan Notify State

-The most common way to trigger the appropriate **Melee Scan Gameplay Events** are using the equivalent **Animation Notify State**, added to the **Animation Montage** set in the Attack Ability.
+The most common way to trigger the appropriate **Melee Scan Gameplay Events** is using the equivalent **Animation Notify State**, added to the **Animation Montage** set in the Attack Ability.

 <img src="cbt_melee_anim_notify.png" alt="Melee Scan Notify State" border-effect="line" thumbnail="true"/>